 17. Vin eRetail (Vinculum)

-Vinculum has a highly flexible and modular order management system that can align with your business needs in 2026.
+Vinculum has a highly flexible and modular OMS that can align with your business needs in 2026.
 It provides real-time visibility to reliably and cost-effectively manage and fulfill B2B & B2C orders and returns across various sales channels at a unified platform.
 Jockey, Fabindia, Decathlon, and Brills are some of the clients using Viniculum.

 - Best for: High-volume Indian brands